jlelong/LaTeX-Workshop-wiki/Compile.md

 ]
 ```

-Alternatively, you can directly define the args in the `.tex` file by using the magic comment `! %BIB options`, which overrides `latex-workshop.latex.magic.bib.args`.
+Alternatively, you can directly define the args in the `.tex` file by using the magic comment `% !BIB options`, which overrides `latex-workshop.latex.magic.bib.args`.
 Note that it must contain the file to proceed.
-For instance, to reproduce the default behavior, you should use `! %BIB options = "%DOCFILE%"`.
+For instance, to reproduce the default behavior, you should use `% !BIB options = "%DOCFILE%"`.

 ## Catching errors and warnings